 Cruelty in Action

-John Berry came to live in our neighborhood the summer before we started eighth grade, and only a few days before my 13th birthday.
+John Berry came to live in our neighborhood the summer before we started eighth grade.
+Only a few days before my 13th birthday.
 He lived in the house across the street from mine.
 It was a house with three stories – mine has only one – and had big windows facing the street and the pillars of Old Rome across the porch.

-Nobody else in the neighborhood cared much about his house – they cared about his face.
-There was a rumor going around that that John Berry’s face was burned all the way through, caught in a fire when he was a baby, and now he wears a hospital-blue mask that hangs loose around his skin to hide it.
-And that he didn’t have eyelids or a nose anymore; there was always spit running down his neck because he didn’t have lips.
+Nobody else in the neighborhood cared much about his house.
+They cared about his face.
+There was a rumor going around that John Berry’s face was burned, caught in a fire when he was a baby, he didn’t have eyelids or a nose anymore; always spit running down his neck because he didn’t have lips.
+He wore a hospital-blue mask that hung loose around his skin to hide it.

 And it was true.
 We watched him move in.
-With Dee Boy and Tim and Skittles.
-The mask on his face made it look like an alien was moving into our neighborhood.
+With Tim and Dee Boy and Skittles.
+The mask on his face made it look like an alien was walking on Sycamore Street.

 I think he turned to look at us, but I wasn’t sure.
 How could I be sure?
 You couldn’t see where he was looking with his face covered like that.

 We were sitting on the sidewalk in front of my house throwing dice.
-I lost, which meant I was supposed to go knock on John Berry’s door and, when he came outside, ask him what happened to his face.
+I lost.
+Which meant I had to go knock on John Berry’s door and, when he came outside, ask him what happened to his face.
 And then ask him if he would take off the mask and show us what’s underneath.
 And then take a picture for everyone from school to see.

 He asked me in a deep voice, “What do you want?”